laravel/docs/helpers.md

     // Alias of PHP's native "usleep" function...
     Sleep::usleep(5000);

-To make it easier to combine units of time, you may also chain calls to add additional time.
+To easily combine units of time, you may use the `and` method:

     Sleep::for(1)->second()->and(10)->milliseconds();

 <a name="testing-sleep"></a>
 #### Testing Sleep

-When testing code that utilises the `Sleep` class, your test will also pause execution.
-Imagine you are testing the following code path:
+When testing code that utilizes the `Sleep` class or PHP's native sleep functions, your test will pause execution.
+As you might expect, this makes your test suite significantly slower.
+For example, imagine you are testing the following code:

     $waiting = /* ... */;

     $seconds = 1;

     while ($waiting) {